tudurom/windowchef/man/waitron.1.md

 	Sets the window gap value to <width>.

 * `cursor_position` <POSITION>:
 	Sets the position of the cursor when moving or resizing windows.
-Possible values for <pos> are:

 * `groups_nr` <nr>:
 	Sets the number of groups to <nr>.
 If <nr> is less than the current number